Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

   }'
 ```

-The response will be the following:
+The request to the `destination_url` will look like the following:

 ```json
 {